mmseng/code-compendium/README.md

 Basically all of my Powershell code has been developed on v5.1.
 I currently have minimal experience with v6 and v7.

 ## Access
-Currently much of my work is stored on version control systems internal to the college, though I am working on migrating it to the university's GitHub.com organizations and made public (where possible), which is why I've spun up this page/repo, and I'll try to keep it updated with the current locations of my projects.
+Most of this work has been migrated from Engineering's GitLab instance to our GitHub.com university-licensed organization, and has been made public where it makes sense.

-In the table below, a visibility of `Private` means the code is hosted on Engineering IT's "internal" GitLab service and is only accessible to those specifically granted access. `Public` means the code is accessible to the whole internet. `University` means the code is accessible to any member of any organization belonging to University of Illinois' enterprise-wide GitHub license (i.e. basically any university affiliate).
+In the table below, a visibility of `Public` means the code is accessible to the whole internet. `University` means the code is accessible to any member of any organization belonging to University of Illinois' enterprise-wide GitHub license (i.e. basically any university affiliate, this is the "Internal" repo visibility setting). `Private` means the code is still hosted on Engineering IT's GitLab service and is only accessible to those specifically granted access.

-If you are interested in getting access to a project which is still private, please contact me per the above.
-For projects hosted on gitlab.engr-illinois.edu, you must sign in there at least once, so that your account will be generated and can be granted access.
+If you are interested in getting access to a non-public project, please contact me per the above.
+For projects hosted on gitlab.engr.illinois.edu, you must sign in there at least once, so that your account will be generated and can be granted access.

 ## Compendium